-What are the benefits of RAW photos and how to shoot them
+What are RAW photos and how to shoot them

 If you want full control over your photos, shooting them in RAW is the way to go.

-RAW photos are exactly what the name implies: uncooked—or unprocessed—images that are ready for prepping and serving.
-In their rawest form, photographs contain a large amount of information that provides more freedom and better results when editing and converting files.
+The advantage of shooting RAW photos is that the photographs contain a large amount of information, which provides more freedom and better results when editing and converting files.

 Due to a lack of compression, RAW images can get quite large, taking up a lot of space on your device or SD card.
 Therefore, you should only consider using the format if you plan to do some serious editing.